JM1/ovs-nuevomatchup-reproducer/README.md

   What OpenFlow rule has been used instead?
 How much did this tweak to measure without unique actions per OpenFlow rule impact the performance?
 Do the experiments still resemble realistic production scenarios when applying this tweak?

+  ***Answer:*** After validating the correctness of the classification we altered the OF rules' actions to do simple port forwarding.
+The performance impact was significant: It turns out that a unique action per OF rule increases the fragmentation in the Megaflow generation process which results with an exeptionally high number of Megaflows.
+We would be happy to test NuevoMatchUp using realistic production OF rulesets.

 ## Future work